Intersection between heart and liver a rapidly evolving field

 About 25% of U.S. adults have nonalcoholic fatty liver disease, which is the most common chronic liver condition in the U.S., according to the American Liver Foundation.

 Nonalcoholic fatty liver disease, known as NAFLD, can progress to nonalcoholic steatohepatitis (NASH), which is a leading indication for liver transplant.
-Surprisingly, most patients with NAFLD die of CVD, not liver disease.
+However, most patients with NAFLD die of cardiovascular disease, not liver disease.

 Parallels between liver, heart conditions

-Manifestations of the liver and heart interactions affect many of the conditions that cardiologists commonly see in their patients.
+Manifestations of the liver and heart interactions affect many of the conditions that endocrinologists and cardiologists commonly see in their patients.
 Although the association between NAFLD, NASH and CVD is well established, the underlying mechanisms at play have not been as well studied.
-There have, however, been reviews published in the Journal of the American College of Cardiology (March 2019) and in Circulation Research (February 2020) summarizing the rationale for NAFLD as a risk factor for CVD, proposing mechanistic reasons behind the relationship and offering treatment strategies.
+Reviews published in the Journal of the American College of Cardiology (March 2019) and in Circulation Research (February 2020) summarize the rationale for NAFLD as a risk factor for CVD, propose mechanistic reasons behind the relationship and offer treatment strategies.

-Taub said NAFLD can be considered a CVD risk factor in the same way that type 2 diabetes is considered part of the CVD spectrum.
-These patients have insulin resistance, with about 70% of patients with type 2 diabetes also having NAFLD.
+NAFLD can be considered a CVD risk factor in the same way that type 2 diabetes is considered part of the CVD spectrum, DiStefano said.
+These patients have insulin resistance, and about 70% of people with type 2 diabetes also have NAFLD.

 Results of a study published in 2018 in Surgery for Obesity and Related Diseases showed 95% of patients with obesity undergoing bariatric surgery had NAFLD.
-Moreover, NASH was diagnosed in 59.4% of patients with diabetes and in 49.2% of those considered prediabetic.
+Moreover, NASH was diagnosed in 59.4% of patients with diabetes and in 49.2% of those considered to have prediabetes.

-Sperling agreed.
-“The metabolic syndrome has many different manifestations and cardiologists are aware of the frequent manifestations that lead patients to acute coronary syndromes, including diabetes, metabolic dyslipidemia and hypertension.”
+“The metabolic syndrome has many different manifestations and cardiologists are aware of the frequent manifestations that lead patients to acute coronary syndromes, including diabetes, metabolic dyslipidemia and hypertension,” Laurence S. Sperling, MD, FACC, FACP, FAHA, FASPC, the Katz Professor in Preventive Cardiology at Emory University and founder of Emory Center for Heart Disease Prevention, told Endocrine Today.

-Beyond the risk for MI and vascular problems, the consequences of the interaction between NAFLD, NASH and CVD appear to affect the risk for structural and valvular changes.
+Beyond the risk for myocardial infarction and vascular problems, the consequences of the interaction between NAFLD, NASH and CVD appear to affect the risks for structural and valvular changes.
 There also appears to be increased risk for atrial fibrillation and autonomic dysfunction in individuals with fatty liver disease, Sperling said.

-Social determinants of health are also presumed to play a role.
+Social determinants of health are presumed to play a role and influence stages of cardiometabolic risk, Sperling said.

 The JACC review identified the following as factors in the relationship between NAFLD and CVD: altered lipid metabolism, endothelial dysfunction, oxidative stress, plaque formation/instability, systemic inflammation and systemic insulin resistance.
 The Circulation Research review noted fatty liver disturbs lipid metabolism and hepatokines; drives systemic inflammation; activates, along with metabolic syndrome, the neuroendocrine system to increase vascular tone; activates thrombosis and embolism; accelerates oxidative stress; and contributes to intestinal dysbiosis.